jonathas/todo-service/README.md

 ## Configuring the integration with the Microsoft To Do API

-Since there's no client-side part connecting to our yet, the OAuth flow has been simplified without any page interaction.
+Since there's no client-side part connecting to our API yet, the OAuth flow has been simplified without any page interaction.

 After running the API successfully with the correct .env values: